MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/change-history-for-mdm-documentation.md

 # Change history for Mobile Device Management documentation

-This article lists new and updated articles in the Mobile Device Management (MDM) documentation.
+This article lists new and updated articles for the Mobile Device Management (MDM) documentation.
 Updated articles are those that had content addition, removal, or corrections—minor fixes, such as correction of typos, style, or formatting issues are not listed.

 - [October 2020](#october-2020)
 - [September 2020](#september-2020)